h5law/h5law.github.io/posts/longing.md

 not heal what was broken - it would only teach them all how to endure misery in silence.

-With that realization, he took another step.
+With that realisation, he took another step.
 Then another.
 And another.

 Soon he was beyond his property, walking steadily toward the train station, the weight of his past finally shifting behind him.